← Back to Fitley

 2. Why this data is treated as health data

 Under Article 4(15) UK GDPR, health data means personal data related to the physical health of a person which reveals information about their health status.
 Your workout data — particularly when tracked over time and combined across exercises, weight, and exertion — can reveal information about your physical fitness, capacity, and health.
-We therefore treat all fitness data listed above as special category health data and apply the protections required by Article 9 UK GDPR.
+Your nutrition data can similarly reveal information about your health, including dietary requirements, allergies, and physical condition.
+We therefore treat all fitness and nutrition data listed above as special category health data and apply the protections required by Article 9 UK GDPR.

 3. Our lawful basis for processing your fitness data